 If the initial fixed term of an assured shorthold tenancy agreement has expired, then you have a “statutory periodic tenancy” in place.

-As with the section 8 notice, to terminate the statutory periodic tenancy, the reasons will be for breach of the tenancy agreement.
-You can then serve a section 21 notice (or you can also serve a section 8 notice if you meet the requirements set out in The Housing Act 1988).
+To terminate the statutory periodic tenancy you do not need a reason, such as breach of the tenancy agreement.
+After the initial term has expired, you can then serve a section 21 notice (or you can also serve a section 8 notice if you meet the requirements set out in The Housing Act 1988, e.g. where there is a breach by the tenant).

 The amount of notice that you need to give to the tenant is at least two months.
 A key point to bear in mind is that the notice period that you give must expire on the last day of the usual rental period of the tenancy.
 For example, if they pay a month’s rent each month on the 13th of the month for the coming month, then the notice would be to end on the 12th of a month in at least 2 months’ time.
 You must state in the notice that you are giving notice in accordance with section 21 of the Housing Act 1988.

 If the tenancy agreement that you are terminating was created after 1st October 2015, then there is a range of additional ‘prescribed information’ that the notice must also contain.
-The Government has produced a standard form template notice that they call ‘Form 6a’ that you can use for this purpose.
+The Government has produced a standard form template notice that they call ‘Form 6a’ that you should use for this purpose for tenancies created from 1 October 2015.

 The section 8 and 21 notices are often referred to as ‘eviction notices’, but are actually a notice that, as landlord, you intend to take possession of the property on the expiry of the notice.